tadone/tadone.github.io/docs/kubernetes/objects.md

     emptyDir: {}
 ```

-### hostPath
+#### Type: hostPath
 A ``hostPath`` volume mounts a file or directory from the host node’s filesystem into your Pod.
-This is not something that most Pods will need, but it offers a powerful escape hatch for some applications.
 For example, some uses for a ``hostPath`` are:
 - running a Container that needs access to Docker internals; use a ``hostPath`` of ``/var/lib/docker``
 - running cAdvisor in a Container; use a ``hostPath`` of ``/sys``

-In addition to the required path property, user can optionally specify a type for a hostPath volume.
-The supported values for field type are:
+The supported values for field type are (if empty, no checks will be performed):
-_Empty string (default) is for backward compatibility, which means that no checks will be performed before mounting the hostPath volume._

 Value             | Behavior
 ------------------|-------------